 Pepino is a low maintenance perennial food plant that will work hard for you in the garden.
-Once you discover how easy it is to grow, you will be glad you came to know this easy plant with delicious fruit.
+Once you discover how easy it is growing pepino melon, you will be glad you came to know this easy plant with delicious fruit.
 So why not add a pepino bush to your garden?

-Tomato Cage – support the pepino bush with a cage, stake or trellis.
+Tomato Cage – support the pepino bush with a tomato cage.